Zoé Samudzi (US, 1992)

 Residency period: May-July 2026

-Zoé Samudzi is an American writer and researcher based in Providence.
-She is the Charles E. Scheidt Visiting Assistant Professor at the Strassler Center for Holocaust and Genocide Studies at Clark University, a Global Blackness Research Fellow at the Johannesburg Institute for Advanced Studies, and a curatorial research fellow in photography at the Rautenstrauch-Joest Museum in Cologne.
+Zoé Samudzi is an American writer and researcher based in Columbus.
+She is a Postdoctoral Scholar in the Department of African American and Africana Studies at The Ohio State University and a Global Blackness Research Fellow at the Johannesburg Institute of Advanced Studies.

 Her writing, published in Artforum, Bookforum, Art in America, Architectural Review, The Funambulist, and others, examines the genealogies and political economies of race and materiality in aesthetic practices.
 She is also associate editor of Parapraxis Magazine and curator of forthcoming exhibitions at Torino Foto Festival and the Project Arts Centre in Dublin.